Click here to browse our Real Estate Agent Directory and contact top-rated agents in your area!

 6% Isn’t Required, But it Remains the Norm

-Somewhere, somehow in the early years of the industry, a commission standard was put in place at 6%.
+In addition, NAR developed a commission standard of 6%.
 This standard remained in place until 1950 when a supreme court decision found real estate brokers to violate anti-trust laws due to ‘price-fixing’ real estate commissions.
 The National Association of Realtors officially abandoned its 6% standard, but individual brokers did not.

 Today, even though real estate commissions are technically negotiable, very few homeowners/sellers are willing to haggle with listing agents.
-Most of them go along with the historic 6% standard.
+Most of them go along with the given commission rate.

 The Seller Usually Pays Realtor Fees In New York